ImperialOctopus/custom-cal/design/dog_cal/Content.md

 ### Great Dane

+The Great Dane is a German breed originally created for hunting bears, boar, and deer.
+Both the tallest dog ever recorded and the tallest living dog are Great Danes.

 ## Terrier

 Terriers were originally bred to hunt vermin both above and below ground.
 Every terrier has "terrier" at the end of its name!
 (Not every dog with "terrier" is a terrier though...)